giaviolini/giaviolini/README.md

 ## Hi there 👋

+My Name is Gia Violini.
+I am a second-year Computer Science and Design Student at Northeastern University.

 <!--
 **giaviolini/giaviolini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.